Getting Started with Vue

 locations specified, so the proper data is displayed.

-With this updated code, our webpage looks like:
+With this updated code, our webpage looks like this:

-The title in the Navigation bar is now being defined by the navTitle
+The title in the header is now being defined by the navTitle

 data property and the footer text is now being defined by the footerMessage